How Do I Become a Health Information Manager?

 Dakota State University in Madison, South Dakota, offers a CAHIIM-accredited master’s degree program in health informatics and information management (MSHIIM).

-Students in this 33-credit program can opt to pursue this degree program on-campus or online and are prepared with theoretical and practical knowledge of healthcare information technology.
-A final research final project and a comprehensive exam are required to fulfill this master’s degree program requirements.
+Students can complete this 33-credit program entirely online and are prepared with theoretical and practical knowledge of healthcare information technology.
+A final research project and a comprehensive exam are required to fulfill this master’s degree program requirements.

 Skills and Traits of the Successful Health Information Manager